2020 New England Patriots season

 The Patriots attempted to win their 12th consecutive AFC East title and their first since 1997 without Tom Brady.
 However, they saw many key players opt out of the season due to COVID-19 concerns and battled numerous injuries throughout the season.
 They began the season 2–5, their worst record through 7 games since 2000.
 They failed to improve on their 12–4 record from the previous season following a Week 7 loss to the San Francisco 49ers and failed to match that record following a Week 8 loss to the division rival Buffalo Bills.
 Following a Sunday Night win by the Bills over the Steelers in week 14, the Patriots failed to win their division for the first time since 2008, and they were mathematically eliminated from playoff contention for the first time since 2008 with a Week 15 loss to the Dolphins, ending their winning season streak at 19.
 This leaves the record to the Dallas Cowboys at 20 consecutive winning seasons from 1966 to 1985.
 After their blowout loss to the Buffalo Bills in week 16, the New England Patriots finished the 2020 season with a losing record for the first time since 2000.
+This allowed the Pittsburgh Steelers to be the only team from 2004 to 2020 to finish without a single losing season.
+This was also the first season since 2014 in which the Patriots did not face the Steelers.

-This was only the third time since 2000 the Patriots missed the playoffs and failed to win the division.
+This was only the third time after 2000 and the first time since 2008 in which the Patriots missed the playoffs and failed to win the division.
 With their 11-year streak of playoff appearances snapped, the Kansas City Chiefs now hold the league's longest playoff streak, making the playoffs every year since 2015.
 In addition, New England's streak of 10+ win seasons that dated back to their 2003 Super Bowl-winning season, which was an NFL record, also came to an end following a Week 14 loss to the Los Angeles Rams.

 For the season, the Patriots adopted a modified version of their Color Rush jerseys as their primary home uniform while introducing a new road uniform for the first time since 2000.

+This was also the final season of Super Bowl MVP Julian Edelman’s career.
+He played his final game in Week 7 against the San Francisco 49ers.
+He underwent precautionary surgery for a chronic knee injury and did not return for the remainder of the season.
+On April 12, 2021, he announced his retirement from the NFL.